U.S. imposes sanctions on Lebanese president's son-in-law

 A senior U.S. official said the sanctions announcement was “not intended to impact a government formation process” in Lebanon.
 The official also denied any connection between the announcement and this week’s U.S. elections, saying such sanctions packages take months to prepare.

-Reporting by Humeyra Pamuk and Matt Spetalnick; Additional reporting by Ghaida Ghantous and Samia Nakhoul; Editing by William Maclean and Peter Graff
+Reporting by Humeyra Pamuk and Matt Spetalnick ; Additional reporting by Ghaida Ghantous and Samia Nakhoul; Editing by William Maclean, Peter Graff and Alison Williams

 Our Standards: The Thomson Reuters Trust Principles.